Louisreed/nothing-bitcoin-glyph/README.md

 ---

-**Note**: This project requires the Nothing GlyphMatrixSDK.aar file which must be obtained separately from Nothing's developer program.
-The project will not build without this file.
+**Note**: This project requires the Nothing GlyphMatrixSDK.aar file which can be obtained from the official Nothing Developer Programme repository at https://github.com/Nothing-Developer-Programme/GlyphMatrix-Developer-Kit.
+Use the included `download_sdk.sh` script for easy setup.